Shrayas1497/post-app/README.md

 #post app

-In this app you can post a mesaage along with or without the gif
+In this app you can post a message along with or without the gif

 #steps :
 1. click on the first feild and write your mesaage.